edendao/omniprotocol/README.md

 **Regenerative** in that protocol fees are directed for the public good towards carbon dioxide removal and renewable energy.

 **Omnichain infrastructure** in that it liberates DAOs from a single chain with new primitives.
+Eden Dao Protocol is a collection of immutable contracts for omnispace travel.

-## Eden Dao Omnicast is an omnichain account datastore
+## Eden Dao Omnicast is an omnichain datastore

-[Omnicast](./src/omnicast/Omnicast.sol) is a simple protocol to read and write arbitrary bytes messages across any LayerZero chain.
-Every address has its own Omnicast as a soulbound NFT.
-Messages are written to a `uint256 receiverOmnicastId` on a `uint256 senderOmnicastId` channel.
-Every address has its own unique `omnicastId = uint256(uint160(msg.sender))`, and [Omnichannel](./src/omnicast/Omnichannel.sol) NFTs can be minted to write to vanity channel names like `fwb.eden.dao`.
+[Omnicast](./src/omnicast/Omnicast.sol) is a simple protocol to read and write arbitrary bytes messages across any LayerZero chain on a specific "channel" scoped to a wallet address.

 As an arbitrary bytes store, what you use this for is up to you.
 You could: